elpuffin/ansikube/README.md

 # ansikube

-Ansible playboos to install kubernetes from upstream YUM repos.
+Ansible playbooks to install Kubernetes from upstream YUM repos.
 It uses kubeadm (beta) to do the initial instants and setup.

 ## Getting there